Biostatistics4SocialImpact/rstap/README.md

 This is an R package that fits spatial temporal aggregated predictor models
 using [Stan](http://mc-stan.org) (via the **rstan** package) for the back-end estimation.
 The primary target audience is researchers interested in the effect of built environment features (BEFs) on human health, though other applications are possible.
-See the package's [website](https://biostastics4socialimpact.github.io/rstap) for an [introduction](https://biostatistics4socialimpact.github.io/rstap/articles/Introduction.html).
+See the package's [website](https://biostatistics4socialimpact.github.io/rstap) for an [introduction](https://biostatistics4socialimpact.github.io/rstap/articles/Introduction.html).

 ### Installation

 #### Development Version
-The current development version can be installed

-To install from GitHub, first make sure that you can install the **rstan** package and C++ toolchain by following these [instructions](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).
+To install the current development version from GitHub, first make sure that you can install the **rstan** package and C++ toolchain by following these [instructions](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).